white-rabbit-1-sketch/helicopter/README.md

 **License**: MIT License

-This library is released under the MIT License.
+This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.